verifereum/verifereum/README.md

     For other tips checkout [this FAQ](https://hol-theorem-prover.org/faq.html).

-3. Run Holmake to build Verifereum and run the tests.
+3. Run Holmake in the `tests` directory to build Verifereum and run the tests.
    They will take a while to run so you can cancel them.

     ```bash
     Holmake